-(x) Impairment of financial assets
+(x) Impairment of financial assets and contract assets

 The Group recognises a loss allowance for ECL on trade and bills receivables and contract assets as well as financial guarantee contracts.
 The amount of expected credit losses is updated at each reporting date to reflect changes in credit risk since initial recognition of the respective financial instrument.